Moritisimor/Moritisimor/README.md

 Arguably my coolest and biggest project so far.

-Nomad is a LISP-like language that is currently being heavily developed.
+Nomad is a Lisp-like language with a focus on simplicity.

-In its current state it supports lexically-scoped closures, higher order functions, and thus currying, as well as recursion, which is the default way of looping.
+The reference implementation in OCaml is remarkably simple, and, as such, the parser is only 40 lines of code.

-It's not finished yet but in a usable state.
+It supports lexically-scoped closures, higher order functions, and thus currying, as well as recursion, which is the default way of looping.

 ### [RFetch](https://github.com/Moritisimor/rfetch)
 A rather simple CLI HTTP Client written in Rust.